S1e7J/logbook/_posts/2025-03-11-en-GOL-for-feeling.markdown

 this code is really simple and made me proude of my self.
-When I was writing it I was remembering some of my first projects in Rust (I think it was the island problem but I'm not quite sure) that I litterally hardcoded all the posible options in a vector list and check one by one.
+When I was writing it I was remembering some of my first projects in Rust (I think it was the island problem but I'm not quite sure) that I literally hardcoded all the possible options in a vector list and check one by one.
 This function is neither complex nor prize worty but it's means a lot to me seeing how much I improve.